telerik/xaml-docs/controls/radgridview/troubleshooting/reevaluation-dataoperations.md

 position: 1
 ---

-# Data Operations like filtering, sorting or grouping are not re-evaluated
+# {{ site.framework_name }} RadGridView Data Operations like filtering, sorting or grouping are not re-evaluated

 __PROBLEM__